northwood-labs/terraform-provider-corefunc/docs/index.md

 # Core Functions Provider

--> We intend to support both Terraform as well as OpenTF with this provider.

 Utilities that should have been Terraform _core functions_.

 While some of these _can_ be implemented in HCL, some of them begin to